Agreement for the Establishment of the Joint Vienna Institute

 This Agreement may be amended only with the agreement of all Parties.

-Coming into force and Depositary
+Article XII: Coming into Force and Depositary

 1. This Agreement shall be open for signature by the following organizations: The Bank for International Settlements, the European Bank for Reconstruction and Development, the International Bank for Reconstruction and Development, the International Monetary Fund, and the Organisation for Economic Co-operation and Development.